vsg-dev/vsgUnity/README.md

 ### unity2vsg
 A C++ library exposing functionality to build, save and preview VSG graphs.
 ### vsgUnity
+A Unity3D plugin that utilises unity2vsg to export a Unity GameObject or Scene.

+To aid development a complete Unity project is included in this repository and contains the vsgUnity scripts as well as some useful test scenes.
+To open it select the root UnityProject folder when opening a project in Unity.

-A Unity3D project that utilises unity2vsg to export a Unity GameObject.
-The Assets/vsgUnity folder holds the main plugin code and can be copied into other Unity3D projects.
-When building from source the unity2vsg binary you build must be copied into  Assets/vsgUnity/Native/Plugins/(PlatformName) where (PlatformName) is the name of the OS platform you are using.
+The UnityProject/Assets/vsgUnity folder holds the main plugin scripts and can be copied into other Unity3D projects.
+When building from source the unity2vsg binary must be copied into UnityProject/Assets/vsgUnity/Native/Plugins/(PlatformName) where (PlatformName) is the name of the OS platform you are using, unity2vsg contains a post build step that should do this for you.

+Also note that you'll need to close Unity any time you want to copy a new unity2vsg binary as it'll be locked and the Unity only reloads the library on startup.

 ## Building unity2vsg
 ### Prerequisites